 We should have a group of new Event Rules for this purpose as in the image below:

-Note that these new Event Rules can coexist without any problem with another previously created Geofence or SOS alerts you may already have in your application.
-The difference is that we are going to select this new ones exclusively in our new report in the next step.
-Note also that these new rules do not have any visual notification on screen, are made only for the reporting purposes.
+Note that these new event rules can coexist without any problem with other previously created Geofence or SOS alerts you may already have in your application.
+The difference is that we are going to select the new ones exclusively in our new report in the next step.
+Note also that these new rules do not have any visual notification on screen, and are made only for reporting purposes.

 Follow the steps in the following guide to activate a new report in your application.